Dushasana: Kurukshetra war and death

 Jayadratha but defeated by him in a small archery duel.

-During the night war, Dushasana defeated and killed Virata’s bodyguards.
+During the night war, Dushasana defeated and killed Virata's bodyguards.

-On the 16th day of the Kurukshetra War, Dushasana killed Magadha’s minister Vrihanta.
+On the 16th day of the Kurukshetra War, Dushasana killed Magadha's minister Vrihanta.
 Bhima fought with Dushasana in a mace war and beat him.
 When Dushasana was unable to fight Bhima uprooted both the arms of Dushasana.
 Then he took out his armour, tore his chest using his bare hands and killed Dushasana.
-Dushasana’s death was the most brutal death in the entire epic.
-To fulfill his oath, Bhima drank the blood from Dushasana’s open chest.
+Dushasana's death was the most brutal death in the entire epic.
+To fulfill his oath, Bhima drank the blood from Dushasana's open chest.
 The soldiers who witnessed this brutal scene fainted, thinking of Bhima as a monster.
 All the Kaurava supporting warriors were highly disturbed by this scene.

-Bhima collected Dushasana’s blood and washed Draupadi’s open hair so that she could fulfill her oath of not tying her hair until they are not washed by Dushasana’s blood.
+Though not attested in the Mahabharata, according to folk narratives, Bhima washed Draupadi's hair with Dushasana's blood as a symbolic revenge for her humiliation.